vrtmrz/obsidian-livesync/docs/setup_own_server.md

 # Setup CouchDB to your server

-## Install CouchDB and access from PC or Mac
+## Install CouchDB and access from a PC or Mac

 The easiest way to set up the CouchDB is using the [docker image]((https://hub.docker.com/_/couchdb)).